Firm dollar, weak Europe crimp U.S. industrials' sales

 Some of the strongest results were from companies that will soon be swallowed up by larger rivals.

-U.S. engineering company Shaw Group Inc, which agreed in July to a $3 billion takeover by Chicago Bridge & Iron Co, beat estimates, helped by higher sales in its power business.
+U.S. engineering company Shaw Group Inc SHAW.N, which agreed in July to a $3 billion takeover by Chicago Bridge & Iron Co (CBI.N), beat estimates, helped by higher sales in its power business.

-Cooper Industries Plc, the electrical products maker that agreed to a takeover by Eaton, reported higher-than-expected profit and sales amid lighting demand in North America and growth in international energy projects.
+Cooper Industries Plc CBE.N, the electrical products maker that agreed to a takeover by Eaton, reported higher-than-expected profit and sales amid lighting demand in North America and growth in international energy projects.

 Cooper’s sales in China jumped more than 20 percent in the quarter, raising hopes that the massive Asian economy, a key market for U.S. industrials, may be reviving from a slowdown that has rattled the nerves of investors in economically sensitive stocks.